 MOUNT PILATUS HIKE

-Mount Pilatus is a 2073m summit, which you can reach with a 2-hour hike or by using the worlds steepest cogwheel train to the summit where you will find a hotel, restaurant and of course amazing views.
+Mount Pilatus is a 2073m summit, which you can reach with a 2-hour hike or by booking a ticket on the world’s steepest cogwheel train to the summit where you will find a hotel, restaurant, and of course amazing views.
 From the summit, you can venture a little higher to Mount Tomlishorn, which is another stunning view and the highest peak in the region at 2,128 meters.

 Mount Pilatus is one of the most popular hikes in Switzerland but for many, they take the cable car up or down… or both.
 We hiked up and down and it was a huge day, which you can read about in the link below.
 However, it was all worth it as we enjoyed the sunset at the summit, well after the last cable car and all the tourists were gone.
-It meant we had to hike down in the dark but that is often the way in Switzerland if you sacrifice the last cable car for the good sunset you will rarely regret it.
+It meant we had to hike down in the dark but that is often the way in Switzerland.
+If you sacrifice the last cable car for a good sunset, you will rarely regret it.

 Want more details and photos?
 View the full blog post here: MOUNT PILATUS HIKE IN SWITZERLAND